Augsburg Victory Altar

 The Augsburg Victory Altar (Augsburger Siegesaltar) is the name given to a Roman altar of the victory goddess Victoria, which was set up on the occasion of the victory of a Roman army over the tribe of the Juthungi near the Rhaetian provincial capital Augusta Vindelicorum.
 The mention of the rebel emperor Postumus dates the creation of the altar to 11 September 260.
 The stone is kept in the Römisches Museum Augsburg.

 Altar and inscription

-The altar, made of Jura limestone, is 1.56 m high, 0.79m wide and 0.75m deep, and was found in 1992 by construction workers in Jakobvorstadt, Gänsbühl, Augsburg, in a former arm of the Lech, almost 400 m outside the former Roman city area.
+The altar, made of Jura limestone, is 1.56 m high, 0.79 m wide, and 0.75 m deep.
+It was found in 1992 by construction workers in Jakobvorstadt, Gänsbühl, Augsburg, in a former arm of the Lech, almost 400 m outside the former Roman city area.
 It is possible that it was originally displayed in the immediate area of the find location at a river crossing.
 The stone probably also had a statue of the goddess Victoria, but this is now lost; the base plate survives, however (in the same place).

 As common in this period, it was a recycled monument.
 The original dedication, dating to the time of Severus Alexander (222–235), managed to survive above the actual inscription, hidden under a lipped stone lid, as were working marks on the side corners of the cornice.